 See also HOW STRUCTURE AFFECTS MOVEMENT > > >

-Moving away from you do his rear pasterns stay firm as his hind feet converge slightly to his center of his gravity under his body, then drive firmly to the rear, with good thrust .
+Moving away from you do the rear pasterns stay firm as the hind feet converge slightly to the center of gravity under the body, then drive firmly to the rear, with good thrust .

-As he returns to you do you see his front feet reach well forward, again converging slightly to his center of gravity keeping his legs in a straight line from shoulder to paw.
+Coming back to you do you see the front feet reach well forward, again converging slightly to the center of gravity keeping the legs in a straight line from shoulder to paw.

-(NB: In a show ring situation the dog should not be moving fast enough to allow his front and rear legs to appear to reach the center....i.e. single track.)
+(NB: When the dog is coming towards you it should not be moving fast enough to allow the front and rear legs to appear to single track.)

-When he returns have him stand naturally in front of you so you may see any faults that have previously been hidden by good handling.
+When the dog returns have it stand naturally in front of you so you may see any faults that have previously been hidden by good handling.

-Is he moving freely and easily at a steady pace...not too fast and not too slow?
+Is he/she moving freely and easily at a steady pace...not too fast and not too slow?

-At full extension do his front legs reach well forward keeping a straight line from shoulderblade to front foot keeping a 45% angle to the ground?
+At full extension do the front legs reach well forward keeping a straight line from shoulderblade to front foot keeping a 45% angle to the ground?

-Does his rear legs extend well to the rear keeping a straight line from hip joint to rear pad.
+Does the rear legs extend well to the rear keeping a straight line from hip joint to rear pad.

-Is his head carried forward, to balance his stride?
+Is the head carried forward, to balance the stride?

-Is his tail carried at the correct angle?
+Is the tail carried at the correct angle?

 2 year old dog